What does a musical instrument maker and repairer do?

-Musical instrument makers/repairers build, renovate or repair musical instruments.
+Musical instrument makers and repairers build, renovate and repair musical instruments.
 Depending on the type of work, they might use traditional materials such as wood and metal, or modern materials including plastic and fibreglass.
 They might also fit electronic units such as guitar pickups or other amplification aids.

 Most musical instrument makers/repairers specialise in one family of instrument: violin or guitar; early stringed instruments; early keyboard instruments; brass or woodwind instruments; organ or piano tuning.

 Piano tuners adjust piano strings to the correct pitch using a tuning fork and tuning hammer.

 What's the working environment like for musical instrument maker and repairers?

 Musical instrument makers and repairers normally work a 40-hour week, Monday to Friday.
 Some part-time opportunities may be available.
 Many are freelance and can choose their working hours.

 Most instrument makers work in small workshops, or work from home if self-employed.
 Piano tuners and organ builders visit customers’ homes and other premises, usually within a local area, to service or repair instruments on site.